brincolab/High-Order-interactions/README.md

 @author: Rubén Herzog, rubenherzog@postgrado.uv.cl

 *  `[oinfo,sinfo] = soinfo_from_covmat(covmat,T)`
 Estimate O-Information and S-Information from the covariance matrix 'covmat'.
-The estimations include analytic bias correction for the entropy of Gaussian variables depending on 'T' (samples) and 'N' (dimension of 'covmat' matrix).
+The estimations include analytic bias correction (`gaussian_ent_biascorr(N,T)`) for the entropy of Gaussian variables depending on 'T' (samples) and 'N' (dimension of 'covmat' matrix).
 @author: Rubén Herzog and modify by Marilyn Gatica.

 ### Example